SedWilliams/CSC101/README.md

-Code from my CSC101 class (Intro to computer programming)
+Code from my CSC101 class (Intro to Computer Programming)

 Work organized in the folders.